nanashi07/cv/cv.en_US.md

 - Construct architecture for new or exists project, integration with multiple system and data exchange.
 - Performance tuning and optimize resource usage strategy.
-- Simplify developing flow such as reduce repetitive code snippets and automate repetitive tasks.
+- Simplify developing flow, such as reduce repetitive code snippets and automate repetitive tasks.
 - Improve and keep high quality such as provide develop guide, use static code analysis and code review.
 - Research and provide solution for project and pre-sales.
-- Develop and provide foundation component like aop or code generator.
+- Develop and provide foundation component like AOP or code generator.
 - Manage project schedule and task assignment, lead members to reach goal.
 - Provide training of project related skills for newbie and team members.
 - Communicate with customers and earn the trust and recognition.